“How do I find my coaching niche?”

-When you dig deeper to find the belief underlying a refusal or reluctance to niche, it’s often some form of “I won’t get what I need.”
+When you dig deeper to find the belief underlying your reluctance to niche, you can understand it and reframe it.

 As a coach, you already know this, but you need to change that underlying belief before you can get what you need.
 The good news is, when you commit to a niche, a niche will commit to you!

 Great!
-So how do I find my niche again?
+So how do I actually find my coaching niche?

-Instead of finding your niche, think about this more like uncovering your niche.
+Instead of finding your niche, think about this more like Unleashing Your Niche.

 It’s highly likely that you already know your dream client: the person you love to serve and can serve better than any other client.

 It’s just a matter of quelling the limiting beliefs and tapping into your inner guidance in order to unleash your niche… and then claim it!